 3) Be Aware of “Men’s” Deodorant

-Products marketed towards men generally contain far heavier fragrances than those marketed towards women.
+Products marketed towards men generally contain far heavier fragrances than those marketed towards non-men.
 “Men’s” deodorant especially contains heavy fragrances (Axe and Old Spice are two of the worst, but they’re all pretty potent).

-Here are some good fragrance-free options (that will control B.O. just as well!):
+Here are some good fragrance-free options:

 4) Avoid Long-Lasting Scents